KenTran801/code-quiz/README.md

 # Code Quiz

-Objective: Create a coding quiz with multiple-choice options and a countdown timer primarily using Javascript fundamentals
+Objective: Create a coding quiz with multiple-choice options and a countdown timer primarily using Javascript fundamentals.

 Code Quiz features:
 1. Timer will begin once the quiz begins, total time is 75 seconds.